Sales & Operations Planning (S&OP): integration and benefits for business growth

 • Adjustments to production plans.

-• Changes in stock levels or inventory policies.
+• Changes to inventory levels or inventory policies.

 • Identification of potential bottlenecks in the supply chain.